dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 icrc7_tokens_of : (account : Account, prev : opt nat, take : opt nat32) -> (token_ids : vec nat) query;
 ```

-### icrc7_approve
+### icrc7_approve_tokens

 Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount; }`, where `caller` is the caller of this method (and the token owner principal) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens can be transferred out from).
 The call resets the expiration date, memo, and creation timestamp for the approval to the specified values in case an approval for the `spender` and `from_subaccount` already exists for a token.
-The parameter `tokens` can either specify the approval to apply for the whole collection (`Collection` variant) or for a list of tokens (`TokenIds` variant).
+The parameter `tokens` specifies a list of token ids to apply the approval to.

 The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.